pellared/otel-logs-talk/slides.md

 </div>

 <!--
-Welcome to my talk about how OpenTelemetry logs evolved from the least mature signal to potentially the foundation of everything else.
+Welcome to my talk about how OpenTelemetry Logs evolved from the least mature signal to potentially the foundation of new major enhancements.
 -->

 ---